 Date First Implemented2002

-Problem AddressedLatino youth face significant health disparities, including having a high rate of teenage pregnancy.
+Problem AddressedLatino youth face significant health disparities, including having above-average rates of teenage pregnancy (and related school dropouts), sexually transmitted infections (STIs), and mental health challenges.
 Latino parents, particularly immigrants, often lack the resources and support they need to help their children avoid risky behaviors.

 - Significant health disparities: Latino youth face educational inequalities, poverty, unequal access to health care, poor environmental conditions, and language and acculturation barriers, all of which may adversely affect their health.
-Latino youth are more likely to be obese or overweight; less likely to be in excellent or very good health (as reported by their parents); and more likely to experience anxiety, delinquency, and depression than White youth.1
+Latino youth are more likely to be obese or overweight, less likely to be in excellent or very good health (as reported by their parents), and more likely to experience anxiety, delinquency, and depression than White youth.1 Disparities in the following areas affect the youth served by Aquí Para Ti:

-Description of the Innovative ActivityAqui Para Ti ("Here for You") is a comprehensive, bicultural, clinic-based, youth development program providing medical care, behavioral health consultations, coaching, health education, and referrals to Latino youth (and their parents) and young adults.
-A multidisciplinary team of bilingual providers helps youth and their parents (almost all of whom are immigrants) access culturally appropriate resources and coaches youth to avoid risky behaviors, particularly risky sexual behavior.
-The program uses a confidential, family-centered approach, protecting patient privacy while encouraging family members to work together to achieve healthy development for the youth.
+Description of the Innovative ActivityAquí Para Ti ("Here for You") is a comprehensive, bicultural, clinic-based youth development program providing medical care, behavioral health consultations, coaching, health education, and referrals to Latino youth (and their parents) and young adults as they transition through adolescence into adulthood.
+A multidisciplinary team of bilingual providers delivers parallel care to youth and their parents (mostly immigrant parents), helping them access culturally appropriate resources and coaching youth to avoid risky behaviors, particularly risky sexual behavior.
+The program uses a confidential, nurturing, nonjudgmental, family-centered approach, protecting client privacy while encouraging family members to work together to achieve healthy development for the youth.
 Key program elements are outlined below:

-- Clinic logistics: Aqui Para Ti operates on Monday and Thursday afternoons from 1:30 to 5:30 p.m.
-The program serves any Latino youth ages 11 to 18 and their families, along with young Latino adults up to age 24, with no geographic or financial restrictions.
+- Clinic logistics: Aquí Para Ti operates on Monday, Tuesday, and Thursday afternoons from 1 p.m. to 5:30 p.m.
+The program serves any Latino youth age 10 to 18 and their families, along with young Latino adults up to age 24, with no geographic or financial restrictions.
+(Updated September 2013.)

 - Initial office visit: Each participant completes an introductory office visit that typically lasts 2 hours.
 Parents are encouraged to attend this visit with their child.
 Key components are outlined below: